 Description

-Catch Basin Inserts are a SCM accessory recently developed to add filtering efficiency to traditional catch basins.
+Catch Basin Inserts are a SCM accessory that add filtering efficiency to traditional catch basins.
 These proprietary SCMs are capable of removing a range of pollutants, from trash and debris to fine sediments and oil/grease and metals depending upon the filtering medium used.
 They typically have three components:

 an insert that fits in into the catch basin